 Rental application fees, at first, might seem like an unnecessary and greedy part of the landlording process – especially since moving can be costly for renters in many ways including buying new furniture, security deposits and traveling.
 Yet, just having tenants fill out a rental application form isn’t enough – there are more precautions landlords should be taking.

 Although it might seem unnecessary at first, rental application fees actually protect landlords and all prospective tenants.
 The fees generally are used for tenant screening.
 Tenant screening is essential for landlords to know the criminal background, credit history, and possible evictions of applicants.
 Landlords must ensure that their properties, other tenants, and the general community around the rental are protected from a variety of situations.
 As a tenant, you want to make sure future neighbors or other tenants living on the property are responsible and trustworthy as well.

 What do Rental Application Fees Include?

 As previously mentioned, the rental application fee is usually always used for tenant screening which includes a background check, credit check and often an eviction report.
 These are highly important things for landlords to be aware of before they sign a lease with a tenant – they need to know of any red flags beforehand and trust that their tenants will be able to pay rent fully and on time each month.
 To receive a background and credit report, landlords must go through third-party services to get this information.
 Application fees will sometimes cover the administrative fees as well, but this can vary from state to state.

 Average Rental Application Fee

-Generally, most application fees are anywhere from $30 – $75 per applicant (with a national average in the mid forty dollar range), but there are a variety of factors that go into deciding the fee price.
+Generally, most application fees are anywhere from $30 – $75 per applicant (with the national average being $45), but there are a variety of factors that go into deciding the fee price.
 There are sometimes different levels of tenant screening that would cause the screening fee, and therefore the application fee, to cost a little more.
 For example, some just include background and credit reports while some might include both of those things plus past eviction reports.